jehmal/opencode/packages/opencode/final_test_results.md

 # /continue Command Fix Test Results

 ## Summary
-The fix for the `/continue` command bug has been successfully implemented.
+The fix for the `/continue` command bug has been successfuly implemented.
 The command now generates **session-specific continuation prompts** instead of using cached/hardcoded defaults.

 ## What Was Fixed